 Burnout is a significant cause of stress, anxiety, depression, and many other ailments that affect our society today.
 A lot of it has to do with overextending, over-filling our plate with tasks, and trying to do everything at once.
 You need to learn how to stop, take a step back, and build rest and recovery in all aspects of your life—physical, mental, and emotional.
 Sleep also plays a massive role in this area.

 In the US, 40% of people get less sleep than they should, averaging about 6.8 hours of sleep at night, down more than one hour when compared to the 1940s.
-That’s a long way to the eight to nine hours that are recommended by experts.
+That’s a long way to the eight to nine hours that experts recommend.
 Getting more sleep will make you better at handling stress, and it will even help eliminate stress in several areas of your life.

 Remove drugs, alcohol, and smoking

 Although I mentioned the unhealthy coping mechanisms in the self-reflection steps above, it bears repeating.
 In today’s society, those harmful techniques such as drugs, smoking, and alcohol are at an all-time high.
 Because many of these unhealthy, destructive habits result from many years of habit-building, it’s difficult for most of us to shake them off.
-Learning how to get rid of these bad habits for good and replace them with good habits is a critical step in managing stress in a healthy way.
+Learning how to get rid of these bad habits for good and replace them with good habits is a critical step in managing stress.

 Finally, there are types of stress in one’s life that truly require an elevated form of help.
 That means reaching out to a professional, such as a shrink or a psychiatrist, to address the root causes of your stress.
 A professional can provide you with specialized coping mechanisms to manage the particular stress you are experiencing.